-Revised 5/22/2017 Attachment 6d
+Revised 3/30/2017

 Note: Actions included in this document are Actions 7-10 and 12 from the options paper reviewed by the Council at the March 2017 meeting.
 The other actions in the March options paper were requested to be removed by the Council until a new ABC is recommended by the SSC.
-The SSC did not recommend changing the ABC; however, the MRIP survey is not sufficient to track landings for the ABC.
-Currently, the Amendment 28 ACL calculation method is still in place and would need to be replaced prior to any opening.
 The purpose and need may need to be changed depending on the actions that the Council selects to include in the amendment.